 What happens if the wrong fuse is installed?

-If we think from an electrical point of view there are only two options in selecting the wrong fuse either over rated fuse or under rated fuse.
+If we think from an electrical point of view, there are only two options in selecting the wrong fuse: either an overrated fuse or an underrated fuse.

-👉 Over rated fuse: The worst case scenario is to damage the equipment caused by a over current or overload.
+Overrated fuse: The worst-case scenario is to damage the equipment caused by an overcurrent or overload.

-Suppose, you have a blender machine, inside it there is a fuse with current carrying capacity 6A as a protecting device.
-Whenever, it is required to replace this fuse if you place a fuse with current capacity more than 6A then it called over rated fuse and if it is less than 6A then it will be under rated fuse.
-Both is harmful for your blender machine.
+Suppose you have a blender machine; inside it there is a fuse with a current-carrying capacity of 6A as a protective device.
+Whenever it is required to replace this fuse, if you place a fuse with a current capacity of more than 6A, then it is called an overrated fuse, and if it is less than 6A, then it will be an underrated fuse.
+Both are harmful for your blender machine.

 In a house, what does a blown fuse look like?